Formal Security Analysis on dBFT Protocol of NEO

 \textit{Q3.How to mitigate the issue?}

-Since the BFT-style consensus protocols have limitations with an upper bond (both securirty and performance), two technical routes are proposed when applied to blockchain systems.
-One is to still follow the BFT consensus, but it requires taking careful consideration of the configurations and edge conditions.
-Another is to use newly designed consensus mechanisms, like PoX (Proof of something).
+Since the BFT-style protocols have limitations with an upper bound (both security and performance), two technical routes are proposed when applied to blockchain systems.
+One is to follow the BFT design, but it requires taking careful consideration of configurations and edge conditions.
+Another is to leverage newly designed consensus mechanisms, such as PoX (Proof of something).
 This type of consensus transfers the selection process from the human to the substance such as work \cite{Satoshi08}, stake \cite{PPcoin12}, elapsed time \cite{chen2017security}, \textit{etc}.
-But such an approach needs a strong network assumption to make sure most of the blocks can be received.
+But it needs a strong network assumption to ensure that most blocks can be received.
 We conclude these two methods as follows.

-\textit{Through BFT Consensus.} Various blockchain systems employ the BFT-style consensus, but instead, weakens the strict synchronous network assumption when applied to Nakamoto’s consensus. that The nodes have to know the latest blocks to avoid forks (the same as BFT assumption) but do not set an upper bound of message delivery time (partial synchronous network assumption).
+\textit{Through BFT Consensus.} Various blockchain systems employ the BFT-style consensus, but instead, weaken the strict synchronous network assumption when adapting to Nakamoto’s consensus.
+The nodes need to know the latest blocks to avoid forks (the same as in the BFT assumption) but without setting an upper bound of the message delivery time (partial synchronous network assumption).
 The solutions include the dBFT of NEO, the BFT of Mir-BFT \cite{stathakopoulou2019mir}, the BFT of Hotstuff \cite{yin2019hotstuff}, the PoS+PBFT of Tendermint \cite{buchman2016tendermint}\cite{amoussou2018correctness}, the vote-based BFT of Algorand \cite{gilad2017algorand}, the Raft+PBFT of Tangaroa \cite{copeland2016tangaroa}, the variant PBFT of Thunderella \cite{pass2018thunderella}, PeerConsensus \cite{decker2016bitcoin}, ByzCoin \cite{kogias2016enhancing}, and Solida \cite{abraham2016solida}.
-Several systems \cite{wang2021weak} even directly weaken the safety assumption of BFT consensus, by modifying a strictly ordered sequence into a partially ordered sequence.
-All these solutions partially modify the original BFT protocols (mostly from PBFT \cite{CastroL99}) to fit their systems. dBFT, as one of the typical modifications, provides a warning example for peers.
-The modification and combination of BFT-style protocols must primarily guarantee the safety and liveness, then consider the performance and other properties.
+All these solutions partially modify the original BFT protocols (mostly from PBFT \cite{CastroL99}) to fit their systems. dBFT, as one of the typical modifications, provides a warning example for the following project.
+The modification and combination of BFT-style protocols must primarily guarantee safety and liveness, and then consider the performance and other related properties.